hasanmoudud/geocompr/main.md

 Next, combine this map and the map created in the previous exercise on a one plot.

 1. Create a land cover map of the Zion National Park.
-Try to manually change the default colors to match your perception of the land cover categories.
+    - Change the default colors to match your perception of the land cover categories
-Finally, add and arrange a scale bar and north arrow.
+    - Add a scale bar and north arrow and change the position of both to improve the map's aesthetic appeal

-1. Improve the map created in the previous example.
-Add an inset map of the Zion National Park's location in the context of the Utah state.
-(Hint: Border of Utah can be subsetted from the `us_states` dataset.)
+    - Bonus: Add an inset map of the Zion National Park's location in the context of the Utah state.
+(Hint: an object representing Utah can be subsetted from the `us_states` dataset.)

+1. Create facet maps of countries Eastern Africa:
+    - with one facet showing HDI and the other representing population growth (hint: using variables `HDI` and `pop_growth` respectively)
-1. Create a facet map of a population's growth for countries in Eastern Africa, representing only countries for which this data exists. <!-- animated map, interactive map -->
+    - with a 'small multiple' per country <!-- animated map, interactive map -->

+1. Building on the previous facet map examples, create animated maps of East Africa:
+    - showing first the spatial distribution of HDI scores then population growth
+    - showing each country in order

+1. Create an interactive map of Africa:
+    - with **tmap**
+    - with **mapview**
+    - with **leaflet**
+    - bonus: for each approach add a legend (if not automatically provided) and a scale bar
-1. Sketch out on paper ideas for a web mapping app that could be used to make transport or land-use policies more evidence based:
+1. Sketch on paper ideas for a web mapping app that could be used to make transport or land-use policies more evidence based:
     - In the city you live in, for a couple of users per day
     - In the country you live in, for dozens of users per day
     - Worldwide for hundreds of users per day and large data serving requirements